 Winter Clothing Drive

-The Farmers’ Almanac says we’re going to have an especially cold and snowy winter this year.
-Since anything is possible here in New Jersey, St. Mark Lutheran is collecting WINTER CLOTHING for the “Clothes Closet” at St. Bartholomew Lutheran on Clinton Avenue.
+At the end of the summer St. Mark Lutheran begins to collect WINTER CLOTHING for the “Clothes Closet” at St. Bartholomew Lutheran on Clinton Avenue.
 Due to limited space at St. Bart’s we respectfully ask that you restrict your clothing donations to items that can be worn in the autumn and winter, i.e, long sleeves, long pants, sweaters, woolies, coats & jackets, etc. Thank you and God bless you for helping folks to stay warm and cozy!

 We have yarn at the church!
 And, we continue to collect handmade hats for babies, children & adults, baby blankets, and baby car seat blankets for the Children’s Home Society of New Jersey.

 If you (or anyone that you know) can knit or crochet, please consider participating in this ministry.
 We can definitely use your help to make our mission successful.
-If you have any questions, contact Nancy Riemann.
+CONTACT PERSON: Nancy Riemann.